Related Links

 This is a transition course that develops the reasoning skills necessary for later mathematics courses with an emphasis on improving writing and presentation skills.
 Students engage with mathematical language and methods of conjecture, proof and counterexample, with emphasis on proofs.
 To motivate this content, students engage with the culture and history of the epistemology of mathematics.
 (1S) Prerequisite: Mathematics 110.

 Introduction to the mathematical basis for computer science, including logic, counting, graphs and trees, and discrete probability.
 Offered even years, fall semester.
-Prerequisite: Computer Science 111 and Mathematics 110 or 115.
+Prerequisite: Computer Science 111.
+Prerequisite or co-requisite: Mathematics 110.

 Differentiation and integration of functions of several variables; integration on surfaces; vector analysis; theorems of Green, Stokes, and Gauss; applications to ordinary and partial differential equations and to geometry.
 Offered even years, spring semester.
 Prerequisite: Mathematics 115.